 Brian adds: ‘Unfortunately, certain misconceptions are common, including the assumption that if a lump is freely moveable, or isn’t painful to the touch, then it’s benign – which isn’t always the case.
 It’s vital to get your vet’s professional opinion whenever you spot something out of the ordinary.’

 How is skin cancer in cats diagnosed and treated?

-If your vet does find signs of skin cancer, surgery will usually be recommended – with or without chemotherapy, depending on the stage of cancer.
-Keep in mind however, that if it’s caught early most cats have a good chance of recovery and the condition can be managed well enough to ensure it doesn’t affect your furry friend’s quality of life.
+If there are signs of skin cancer, surgery is usually recommended – with or without chemotherapy, depending on the stage of cancer.
+‘Keep in mind that if it’s caught early, most cats with skin cancer have a good chance of recovery, and the condition can be managed well enough to ensure it doesn’t affect your cat’s quality of life.’